ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Uncertainties
 An important consideration is how to deal with uncertainties (errors) in data, particularly given the need to perform operations on this when calculating the figure of merit.
 While NumPy doesn't have a inbuilt mechanism for dealing with uncertainties, there is the appropriately named uncertainties package which extends NumPy to include arrays.
 While in general I would prefer to only use major packages (such as NumPy or pandas) as they are unlikely to be discontinued, the uncertainties package was first released in 2008, so appears likely to be maintained.
-Alternatively NumPy could be extended internally to MDMC to deal with uncertainties, to remove any dependencies.
+Alternatively NumPy could be extended internally to MDMC to deal with uncertainties, to remove any dependencies. *discuss this at June 2018 developer meeting*

 ### Structure of readers module